Copyrights protect creative expressions from unauthorized reproduction.

 For profits, you can get actual damages plus all profits attributable to the infringement, and the burden of showing actual damages shifts to the infringer.
 (You get all profit unless the infringer can show just actual damages.)
 17 U.S.C. § 504(b).

 For statutory damages, you can get $750–$30,000 per work infringed upon. (not per infringement) If willful, it can go up to $150,000.
 17 U.S.C. § 504(c).
 You can also get attorney's fees and possibly punitive damages.

-- For statutory damages, you have to have registered an unpublished work or published the work and registered it or register within three months of publishing it.
+- For statutory damages, you have to have registered an unpublished work or register a published work before or within three months of publishing it.
 17 U.S.C. § 412.